But at the same time, there are a lot of other items that are more of a nice-to-have than a necessity.

 In reality most people don’t need to use a bottle warmer given they take up space and may overcomplicate the warming up process.

 But on the other hand a lot of parents find their speed, reliability and ease of use are worth paying for.

-So let’s take a look in more detail to so you can decide if you really need a bottle warmer or not.
+So let’s take a look in more detail to so you can decide if you really need one or not.

 Do I Need A Bottle Warmer?

 As a new parent with a long list of things to buy for your baby, you may be asking yourself if you really need a bottle warmer.

 The answer is that for most people bottle warmers are not a necessity as such, so they are not something you need to have.

 However, there are several benefits to using a bottle warmer for warming up breast milk and formula, so it’s important to consider both their benefits as well as their drawbacks.

 How Do Bottle Warmers Work?

 Before going on, it may be helpful to describe how these devices work and explain exactly what they do.